Locations:

 How long does perimenopause last?

-The average length of perimenopause is about four years.
-Some people may only be in this stage for a few months, while others will be in this transition phase for more than four years.
-If you’ve gone more than 12 months without having a period, you are no longer in perimenopause.
+The average length of perimenopause is about four years, but it can last up to eight years.
+Some people may only be in this stage for a few months, while others will be in this transition phase for several years.

 Generally, the first sign of perimenopause is irregular periods.
-Most people will go from having fairly predictable menstrual cycles to unpredictable cycles.
-A lot of people also experience the most common signs of menopause like hot flashes and vaginal dryness (vaginal atrophy) fairly early into the menopause transition.
+You may go from having predictable menstrual cycles to spotting randomly or missing periods altogether.
+A lot of people also experience the most common signs of menopause like hot flashes and vaginal dryness early into the menopause transition.

 Symptoms and Causes